 - 2 teaspoons hot sauce of your choice* (I prefer Sriracha but you could also use Tabasco, Tapatio, Cholula, Nando's Peri Peri, etc.)

 - 1 pound skinless salmon, cut into 1-inch bites

 - 4 green onions, sliced

 - 1 teaspoon sesame seeds

 - In a large bowl, mix together mayonnaise, sweet chili sauce, soy sauce, rice vinegar, garlic powder, and hot sauce.
-Reserve about 3 tablespoons of sauce in another small bowl for later.
+Reserve half of the sauce in another small bowl for later.
 (The sauce makes 1 cup total so you'll want to add about 1/2 cup over the salmon bites.)

-- Add salmon cubes to large bowl and toss to coat in the bang bang sauce.
+- Add salmon cubes to the same large bowl and toss to coat in the bang bang sauce.
 Optional but recommended: Let salmon marinate in the sauce for up to 30 minutes.